open-autonomy/escort/README.md

 ```

 > [!NOTE]
-> Immutable attributes (e.g., escort vehicle ID, Station ID (V2X ID), communication configuration) cannot be changed on an active zone.
+> Immutable attributes (e.g., escort vehicle ID, length and width [TBD - Station ID (V2X ID)], communication configuration) cannot be changed on an active zone.
 To update them, a new escort zone must be created, and the old one must be retired.

 ---